selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-5-29-questions.md

 ---
 layout: post
-title: Questions
+title: Questions to ask yourself
 tags: philosophy
 category: notes
 ---

-Questions to ask myself

-How well did you love?
+How well did I love?

-How fully did you live?
+How fully did I live?

 Do I actually like this?

-Do I actually believe this?
-What do I actually think?
+Do I really believe this?

+What do I think?

-is this what I really want?
+Is this what I really want?

 what do I feel?

-Do I really need this ?
+Do I really need this?

 How well do I know this?